hapax/hapax.github.io/assets/bloch.md

 **August 9, 2020.** *The Bloch sphere encodes the geometry of single qubit states.
-Remarkably, it is equivalent to the Hopf fibration of the 3-sphere.
-I give a quick proof of this result, and discuss the generalization to pure states of two and three qubits, which (with a little more work) are equivalent to Hopf fibrations of the 7- and 15-sphere.*
+Remarkably, it is equivalent to the Hopf fibration of the 3-sphere!
+I prove this, and discuss the relation between Hopf fibrations of the 7- and 15-sphere and states of two and three qubits.*

 #### The Bloch sphere